PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Approach

-\paragraph{Context Refiners.} The first set of refiners are the \emph{context refiners}, which provide additional context to the LLM to help it generate a valid exploit.
+The first set of refiners are the \emph{context refiners}, which provide additional context to the LLM to help it generate a valid exploit.
 Since the taint path only contains the taint propagation lines, checks on taint values are not included in the taint path.
-Therefore, the LLM might not have the information about the checks that are in place to prevent the vulnerability from being exploited.
+Therefore, the LLM might lack information about input-validation guards in the code that could prevent a malicious input from reaching the sink.
 To address this, we provide a \emph{body refiner}, which provides the full body of any function that has at least one line of code in the taint path.

 However, there can be checks that happen via function calls that are not in the taint path.
 To address this, we also provide a \emph{missing declaration refiner}, which provides the LLM with the ability to ask for definitions of variables and functions in the taint path, through the function calling format of OpenAI's API.
-The LLM can output a list of identifiers that it needs their definitions, and \name{} will provide the definitions of these identifiers in the prompt.
+The LLM can output a list of identifiers for which it needs their definitions, and \name{} will provide the definitions of these identifiers in the prompt using the V8's API, which itself uses a combination of static and dynamic analyses.